-What are the Different Levels of Hypnosis?admin test
+What are the Different Levels of Hypnosis?Greg Thompson

 The altered state of consciousness we call a trance is what defines hypnosis and makes it both special and powerful.
 But not every trance is the same, and one of the ways they differ has to do with depth.
 The altered state can range anywhere from so light you hardly notice it, to a trance so deep that you are in a different universe.